 Whilst there are many secure messaging softwares available, there are few which offer the functionalities that Lua does.
 Lua provides external messaging, which allows users to send secure messages to any contact even if they are not an authorized Lua user.
 This allows care providers to further ensure they can always be in instant communication with all authorized patient care providers, even in instances where a particular physician, nurse or patient family member is not in their Lua network.
 This can often be the case when people are working outside an integrated care system which is usually the case with early intervention centers.

-Lua is an easy to use HIPAA compliant messaging solution that connects your team and keeps everyone accountable, a platform to truly coordinate and improve the continuum of care.
+Lua is an easy to use HIPAA compliant messaging solution that connects your team and keeps everyone accountable, a simple and secure platform to truly coordinate and improve the continuum of care.